 Strategies for Long Term Forex Trading

-When it comes to long term trading, there are at least 4 important strategies:
+When it comes to long term trading, there are a couple of important strategies:

 - Utilizing 200 Day moving Average